 For about eight months I have participated in a group called the Brunch Bunch here in Athens.
 We get together to eat and talk.
 Many conversations drift into the nerdy (my forté?).
 The locations vary so I have gotten to try new (to me) restaurants.
 Elizabeth (pictured right) vouched that I am a great guy.… Continue reading I’m blogging this.

 The Voting Rights Act of 1965 protects people from malicious actions by state and local governments to prevent people from voting.
 Yes, we have a president of African-American descent.
 Yes, the United States Supreme Court took no action.
-However, the majority opinion statement that, “We are a very different nation,” suggests it could be repealed.
-The argument against maintaining the law seems to be sincegovernments are behaving now no law is needed.
+However, the majority opinion statement that, “We are a very different nation,” suggests it could be repealed.… Continue reading Voting Rights Act

-Bennington president Liz Coleman delivers a call-to-arms for radical reform in higher education.
+About this talk from the TED site: Bennington president Liz Coleman delivers a call-to-arms for radical reform in higher education.
 Bucking the trend to push students toward increasingly narrow areas of study, she proposes a truly cross-disciplinary education — one that dynamically combines all areas of study to address the great problems of our day.… Continue reading TED Talk: Liz Coleman’s call to reinvent liberal arts education

 This is a test of the George blog watching system.
 If George in facts reads my blog, then he will see this trailer for a show he likes.
 If George actually had read my blog, then he would have made comments on previous posts.
 Thank you.